 We reserved a vintage room for the true experience.
 They were located right above the original casino.
 There's been a little updating, but not much...which is fine.
 It was just a quick walk up one flight to room 2273.
 I'm sure the original door didn't have a non-smoking sign, a peep hole or braille writing!

 A Suite for $20!

 We were upgraded for no charge, to a vintage suite.
 There really wasn't too much vintage about it.
 In fact I would have preferred 1940's furniture over the 1980's look.
 But I was not about to be picky.
 This suite was TWENTY DOLLARS!
 I had seen a few reviews that mentioned casino noise or even smoke seeping into the vintage rooms.
 But there must have been a quieter, less smoky crowd down below.
 No complaints from us.

 Don is posing to show the spacious entry.
 We really did have a lot of room to spread out.

 We kept the drapes closed, however.
 No view with this room.
 Just roof and more building.

-The bathroom was less spacious, but clean and functional.
 I haven't had a tub with a sliding glass door in a long time.
-You don't often get hotel robes with 20-dollar rooms, so that was a plus!
-But there was no time for robe lounging.
+You don't often get hotel robes, with 20-dollar rooms!
+That was a plus!
+But there was no time for robe-lounging.
 We had places to go and things to see.